 (iii) your Request logs that document the errors for your claimed outage (any confidential or sensitive information in these logs should be removed or replaced with asterisks).

 If the Monthly Uptime Percentage of such credit request is confirmed by us and is less than the Service Commitment, then we will issue the Service Credits to you within one billing cycle following the month in which the credit request occurred.
 Your failure to provide the credit request and other information as required above will disqualify you from receiving Service Credits.

 AWS Directory Service SLA Exclusions

-The Service Commitment does not apply to any unavailability, suspension or termination of AWS Directory Service, or any other AWS Directory Service performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of the Covered Directory; (ii) that result from any voluntary actions or inactions from you or any third party; (iii) that result from you not following the best practices associated with the type of your Covered Directory as described in the AWS Directory Service Administrator’s Guide on the AWS Site; (iv) that result from your equipment, software or other technology and/or third party equipment, software or other technology (other than third party equipment within our direct control); (v) that occur during a time for which AWS does not charge you for the Covered Directory; or (vi) arising from our suspension and termination of your right to use AWS Directory Service in accordance with the Agreement (collectively, the “AWS Directory Service SLA Exclusions”).
+The Service Commitment does not apply to any unavailability, suspension or termination of AWS Directory Service, or any other AWS Directory Service performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of the Covered Directory; (ii) that result from any voluntary actions or inactions from you; (iii) that result from you not following the best practices associated with the type of your Covered Directory as described in the AWS Directory Service Administrator’s Guide on the AWS Site; (iv) that result from your equipment, software or other technology; (v) that occur during a time for which AWS does not charge you for the Covered Directory; or (vi) arising from our suspension and termination of your right to use AWS Directory Service in accordance with the Agreement (collectively, the “AWS Directory Service SLA Exclusions”).